-Since financial corporations have limited disclosure requirements for the Q4/2023 reference period under the Non-financial Reporting Directive (NFRD), all taxonomy-related data collected from financial corporations have been solely disclosed in the TOTAL (CCM + CCA) columns.
+Since financial corporations have limited disclosure requirements for the Q4/2022 reference period under the Non-financial Reporting Directive (NFRD), all taxonomy-eligible assets of financial corporations have been allocated to Climate Change Mitigation objective based on MuniFin Group's own estimate.
 MuniFin Group's all household exposures (exposures to non-profit institutions serving households) are reported on row 24 "Households".
 Row 44 'Other assets' includes exposures to financial corporations not subject to NFRD, tangible assets, intangible assets, tax assets and other assets in the Group's balance-sheet.